 - 4.1 The Authority has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review is informed by the work of the internal auditors and the statutory officers and principal managers of the Authority who have responsibility for the development and maintenance of the governance environment and also by comments made by the external auditors in their annual audit letter and other reports.

-- 4.2 Department and section unit business plans contain a variety of performance indicators and targets that are regularly reviewed.

-- 4.3 The Authority's constitution, which is appropriately reviewed by officers, sets out the responsibilities of both Members and senior managers.
+The review is informed by the work of the internal auditors and the statutory officers and principal managers of the Authority who have responsibility for the development and maintenance of the governance environment and also by comments made by the external auditors in their annual audit letter and other reports. - 4.2 Department and section unit business plans contain a variety of performance indicators and targets that are regularly reviewed. - 4.3 The Authority's political governance arrangements, which are appropriately reviewed by officers, set out the responsibilities of both Members and senior managers.
 In particular the Authority has identified the following statutory post holders: -

-- Chief Fire Officer

-- Treasurer

-- Clerk

-- Monitoring Officer

-- 4.4 The Authority continues to assess how its overall corporate governance responsibilities are discharged.
-In particular the Authority has adopted the CIPFA/Solace guidance, has developed a local code of corporate governance and is working towards the National Good Governance Standard. - 4.5 The arrangements for the provision of internal audit are contained within the Authority's Financial Regulations.
+- Chief Fire Officer - Treasurer - Clerk and Monitoring Officer - 4.4 The Authority continues to assess how its overall corporate governance responsibilities are discharged.
+In particular the Authority has considered the principals of the CIPFA/SOLACE guidance, has developed a local code of corporate governance and is working towards the National Good Governance Standard. - 4.5 The arrangements for the provision of internal audit are contained within the Authority's Financial Regulations.
 The Treasurer is responsible for ensuring that there is an adequate and effective system of internal audit of the Authority's accounting and other systems of internal control as required by the Accounts and Audit Regulations 2003 as amended in 2006.
 The internal audit provision operates in accordance with the CIPFA Code of Practice for Internal Audit in Local Government 2006.
 The Authority's Audit Plan is prioritised by a combination of the key internal controls, assessment and review on the basis of risk and the Authority's corporate governance arrangements, including risk management.
 The work is further supplemented by reviews around the main financial systems, scheduled visits to Authority establishments and fraud investigations.
 Internal Audit leads on promoting a counterfraud culture within the Authority.
-This includes the publication of a quarterly anti-fraud and corruption newsletter known as The FRAUDitor, the production of a Raising Fraud Awareness guide for managers and running a series of Raising Fraud Awareness Seminars and Surgeries. - 4.6 The resulting Audit Plan is discussed and agreed with Corporate Board officers and the Audit Committee and shared with the Authority's external auditor.
+This includes the publication of a quarterly anti-fraud and corruption newsletter known as The FRAUDitor, the production of a Raising Fraud Awareness guide for managers and running a series of Raising Fraud Awareness Seminars. - 4.6 The resulting Audit Plan is discussed and agreed with Corporate Board officers and the Audit and Performance Management Committee and shared with the Authority's external auditor.
 Regular meetings between the internal and external auditor ensure that duplication of effort is avoided.
-All Authority Audit reports include an assessment of the adequacy of internal control and prioritised action plans to address any areas needing improvement. - 4.7 The Authority's review of the effectiveness of the system of internal control is informed by: - The work undertaken by Internal Audit during the year; - The work undertaken by the external auditor reported in their annual audit and inspection letter; - Other work undertaken by independent inspection bodies. - 4.8 From the work undertaken by Internal Audit in 2007/08 the Internal Audit has given a 'reasonable assurance'" on the key areas of risk management, corporate governance and financial control.
-In this context 'reasonable assurance' means that the systems can be relied upon to prevent error, fraud or misappropriation occurring without detection, and that nothing was found that would materially affect the Authority's standing or Annual Accounts.
+All Authority Audit reports include an assessment of the adequacy of internal control and prioritised action plans to address any areas needing improvement. - 4.7 The Authority's review of the effectiveness of the system of internal control is informed by: - The work undertaken by Internal Audit during the year;

+- The work undertaken by the external auditor reported in their annual audit and inspection letter; - Other work undertaken by independent inspection bodies. - 4.8 From the work undertaken by Internal Audit in 2011/2012 the Internal Audit has given a 'reasonable assurance' that the Authority has adequate and effective governance, risk management and internal control processes.
+This represents an unqualified opinion and the highest level of assurance available to Audit Services.
+In giving this opinion it is recognised that assurance can never be absolute.
+The most that internal audit can provide is reasonable assurance that there are no major weaknesses in the Authority's governance, risk management and control processes.